ademisaint/MultichainCryptoWalletDocs/getting-started/installation.md

 # INSTALLATION

-The multichain cryptocurrency wallet can be installed using npm or yarn...
+The multichain cryptocurrency wallet can be installed using npm or yarn.

 {% tabs %}